halfelf/trio-binance/.github/ISSUE_TEMPLATE/bug_report.md

 -->

 <!-- Checked checkbox should look like this: [x] -->
+- [ ] I'm sure this is an issue/bug of this library/SDK, not a programming one.
 - [ ] I know this library only works with async codes, and the difference between trio and asyncio.
 - [ ] I have searched the [issues](https://github.com/halfelf/trio-binance/issues) of this repo and believe that this is not a duplicate.